-Important - the Zoom meeting ID has changed - do not use the old link.
-(Go to Enfold for the meeting ID and passcode)
+Important - Go to Enfold for the current meeting ID and passcode.

-ZOOM PARISH BIBLE STUDY Zoom Bible Study fortnightly, 7.30 pm, on 1st and 3rd Wednesdays in the month, next one 21st July, Matthew's Gospel studying “Being discipled by Jesus” looking at his example to us as our King.
-The passage for the 21st July will be Matthew 4.
-1 -25.
-Title: The Beginning of the Kingdom.
-Then August 4th, August 18th and 1st September.
+ZOOM PARISH BIBLE STUDY Zoom Bible Study fortnightly, 7.30 pm, on 1st and 3rd Wednesdays in the month, Matthew's Gospel studying “Being discipled by Jesus” looking at his example to us as our King.

 Coffee Mornings at St Peter’s

 Our monthly Tuesday coffee mornings have re-started at St Peter’s but outdoors, from 10.30 am - 12 pm, not 10 am as previously.
-The next one will be on Tuesday September 7th (If wet inside, observing COVID guidelines) as the one in August has had to be cancelled.
+The next one will be on Tuesday 2nd November.
 Come along and meet friends old and new.

 Food Bank donations to be delivered to Morrison's or